 - Science Bits curriculum allows for Spanish translation for all 6th-8th grade materials.
 However, this is only helpful for students at an English beginning level.
 The curriculum does not provide materials for students who are at an intermediate or advanced acquisition level.
 The educational resources provided offer some assistance to teachers regarding the importance of allowing students to express themselves in their native language, but they do not provide practical advice for teachers who do not speak their students' first language at the lesson level.
 Moreover, the lessons only cater to Spanish-speaking cultures, which leaves students who speak languages other than English or Spanish with little to no resources. - The Teacher's Manual does not suggest scaffolds for emergent bilingual (EB) students in lessons, such as gestures, sentence stems, graphic organizers, anchor charts, and manipulatives.
 There is, however, an option to change the language of the materials from English to Spanish.
 This option still excludes other students whose first language is not English or Spanish.
 While materials within the Science Bits 6-8 program can be translated into Spanish, materials do not include textbooks or audio/video clips explaining concepts in languages other than English.
-The materials do not include sideboard or footnote references that demonstrate ELPS connections by referencing the language of the ELPS or their specific outline location administrative code and how the lesson supports any given ELPS in the Teacher's Guide.
+The materials do not include sideboard or footnote references that demonstrate ELPS connections by referencing the language of the ELPS or their specific outline location administrative code and how the lesson supports any given ELPS in the teacher's guide.
 Strategic encouragement of the use of students' first language as a means of linguistic, affective, cognitive, and academic development in English is not prevalent. - Materials do not encourage strategically using a student's first language for academic development.
-For example, in the Professional Development Dossier, the introduction guide does not provide tips for teachers about the importance of allowing students to use their first language and practical suggestions on how to communicate with students whose first language is not English.
-Although the materials suggest concrete experiences and explicit modeling as linguistic accommodations when delivering direct instruction, there is little more the materials do to include teacher guidance for communication with EB students to create comprehensible input. - Materials do not include tips for teachers about the importance of allowing students to express their understanding in their first language, nor practical suggestions for teachers who do not speak the student's first language.
-For example, the key concepts pop-up menu in the "Coral Reef Activity" (Lesson 1) in the Ecosystems II unit in 7th grade includes a list of terms, abiotic factor, adaptations, biodiversity, biotic factor, community, consumer, and decomposer, but does not have a glossary, pictures, or text boxes with cognates or definitions in second languages other than Spanish.
+For example, in the Professional Development Dossier, the introduction guide does not provide tips for teachers about the importance of allowing students to use their first language, nor practical suggestions on how to communicate with students whose first language is not English.
+Although the materials suggest concrete experiences and explicit modeling as linguistic accommodations when delivering direct instruction, there is little more the materials do to include teacher guidance for communication with EB students to create comprehensible input. - Materials do not include tips for teachers about the importance of allowing students to express their understanding in their first language and practical suggestions for teachers who do not speak the student's first language.
+For example, the key concepts pop-up menu in the "Is it Going to Rain" activity (Lesson 1) in the Weather and Atmosphere unit in 8th grade includes a list of terms including climate, cloud, cyclone, front, precipitation, and storm, but does not include a glossary, pictures, or text boxes with cognates or definitions in second languages other than Spanish.